DAOmasons/RuleBook/misc/index.md

 ### [Sample Tools](/tools/)
 A handpicked selection of tools beneficial for Grant Ship Operators, aiding in their unique missions within our ecosystem.

 - **[DAOhaus](/tools/daohaus)**: Explore this platform tailored for decentralized autonomous organizations, enhancing proposal management and member voting.
 - **[Gitcoin Grants Stack](/misc/tools/gitcoin-grants-stack)**: Discover how this decentralized, smart contract-enabled solution can streamline the management of grant programs.
+- **[Jokerace](/tools/jokerace)**: Understand how Jokerace's approach to community-driven funding can enhance governance in Grant Ships.
+- **[Snapshot](/tools/snapshot)**: Learn about Snapshot’s off-chain voting platform, offering gasless and customizable governance solutions, perfect for Grant Ships.

 ## Conclusion